ufrisk/pcileech-fpga/pciescreamer/readme.md

 This project contains software and HDL code for the [PCIeScreamer FPGA PCIe board](https://shop.lambdaconcept.com).
 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

+> :warning: **The PCIeScreamer R01/R02** firmware is not actively maintained and may not be up-to-date.
+The current firmware will still work with PCILeech.

 Capabilities:
 =================
 * Retrieve memory from the target system over USB3 up to 100MB/s.